 Just over a year since that blatantly racist tweet cost Roseanne Barr her show, the disgraced comedian is getting back into stand-up.
-She's traveling the country with Andrew Dice Clay—another comic who was effectively cancelled over his racist, sexist, and homophobic jokes—for what they're calling the "Mr. and Mrs. America Tour," which Clay announced on Sunday.
+She's traveling the country with Andrew Dice Clay—another comic who was effectively canceled over his racist, sexist, and homophobic jokes—for what they're calling the "Mr. and Mrs. America Tour," which Clay announced on Sunday.
 From what he told Fox News, it's shaping up to be just as deeply problematic as you'd expect, a crusade against political correctness from two people who "don't give a shit what anybody thinks about anything."

 "She's an original, I'm an original, and people should just stop reading Twitter.
 Calm down with your political conversations.
 Whoever is running the country, nobody else's life changes," Clay said, a take that is just flagrantly, objectively wrong.
 "We still gotta go out there and make a living.
 Enjoy your family, enjoy your friends, bang your chicks, and make your money."